killerducky/deja-queue/notes.md

 ## UI

+- [ ] volume for dual youtubes
+- [ ] ability to yeet a song out of the queue
 - [ ] restore window size bug
 - [x] drag divider for sidebar/youtube
 - [ ] shift-click to insta play